Friends of the Soul

-Elder Teri Parsley
+Elder Tere Parsley Starnes

 MSW | LICSW

-April is a teacher, consultant and clinical practitioner at Anam Cara Therapies since the winter of 2013.
+April (she/her) is a teacher, consultant and clinical practitioner at Anam Cara Therapies since the winter of 2013.
 Her professional experience includes work with adults, children and their families.
 In her work with children, April uses techniques including Adlerian Play Therapy, Yoga Calm, and Theraplay to further develop the child’s strengths and to help foster attunement between child and caregivers.